Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 Short Bio (150 words)

-Darice Corey is the Senior Director of Web and IT Planning at Yale College, where she leads digital strategy, AI adoption, and IT service operations for one of the country's most respected liberal arts institutions.
-With 18+ years at Yale, she has built a career at the intersection of technology, student success, and institutional change.
-She is the founder of Yale College's AI Community of Practice, co-developer of Designing Your Career (used by 7,100+ students across 83 institutions), and host of the Yale College Voices podcast.
-Darice is an Executive DBA candidate at Fairfield University researching equity-minded AI adoption in decentralized universities.
-She is an EDUCAUSE Next Leaders Fellow, a Webby Award winner, a recipient of Yale's Linda K. Lorimer Presidential Award for Distinguished Service, and a U.S. Congressional commendation recipient.
-She speaks nationally on AI governance, digital transformation, and IT leadership in higher education.
+Darice Corey is the Senior Director of Web and IT Planning at Yale College, where she leads digital strategy, AI governance, and IT operations for one of the country's most complex liberal arts institutions.
+With 19 years at Yale, she has built her career at the intersection of technology, institutional strategy, and student experience.
+She co-leads Yale's AI support model, shaped the development of Yale Xplore, and co-developed Designing Your Career, used by 7,100+ students across 83 institutions.
+She also created and leads Yale College Voices, an institutional storytelling platform now in its fourth season with 105K+ annual impressions.
+An Executive DBA candidate at Fairfield University researching AI governance in decentralized universities, she is an EDUCAUSE-sponsored Next Leaders Fellow, a Webby Award winner, a recipient of Yale's Linda K. Lorimer Presidential Award for Distinguished Service, and a U.S. Congressional Commendation recipient.

 Mentorship & Community